Kansas Jayhawks men's basketball: Current players

-Recently became a Free agent
+Recently became a free agent

-This section is former Jayhawks that were on an NBA roster during the 2019-2020 NBA season but are not on an NBA roster.
-Any players on this list that are not on a roster by the start of the season should be moved to former players.
+This section lists former Jayhawks that were on an NBA roster during the 2025-2026 NBA season but are not on an NBA roster.
+Any players on this list who are not on a roster by the start of the season should be moved to former players.
 Players listed below may be under contract in an international league, but are not under contract in the NBA or the G-League.